Academic Advising and Forms

 The Undergraduate Advising Office

 Completion of the desired School of Management degree is the responsibility of the student.
 You must understand your requirements and deadlines in order to do this efficiently.
 To assist in that process, the School offers extensive academic advising opportunities.
-Starting with Orientation you are very strongly encouraged to attend.
+Advising starts at orientation.
 Once you begin the program, the SOM Academic Advising Office should be your first stop when academic issues arise.
-In addition to general academic advising, the staff is prepared to offer assistance in such matters as adjusting to college, coping with academic difficulties and tutoring, joining student clubs, professional development and much more.
+In addition to general academic advising, the staff is prepared to offer assistance in such matters as adjusting to college, coping with academic difficulties and tutoring, joining student clubs and much more.

 Prospective students are welcome to contact us anytime or to visit the office during campus visits.
 The Prospective Students pages on the SOM website also provide lots of useful information.